InScight-Magazine/InScight-Magazine.github.io/_posts/Issue6/2025-06-25-interviewAAN.md

 {: .interview-answer }
 According to me, the second way is preferred, because of course, some, all high science, technology needs high science, there is no doubt about it.
 So I worked for the pharma industry, I worked in antifungals, I used several things, including one Japanese and one Hungarian firm.
 I was also a consultant.
 So I spent my life in NCL fully, I enjoyed my life.
 {: .interview-answer }
 And then after that, in the last few years, there was one Dr. Ganesh, who was the first director, I said, we were sharing the lab, we were sharing the office, everything in NCL.
-And then we were discussing this project with students, how they don't know anything, MSc, first class, kuch madhum nahi hai.
+And then we were discussing this project with students, how they don't know anything, MSc, first class, _kuch malum nahi hai_ (they don't even know the basics).
 So there we took an essence that we must do something for that.
 {: .interview-answer }
 {% include figure.html image="AAN6.jpg" caption="**Prof. K.N.Ganesh**, founding director of IISER Pune and a key mentor during the institute’s early years.
 He and Prof. Arvind Natu shared the laboratory and the office during their days at NCL." width=500 %}
 And it initiated, of course, that we were very small fish the whole time.
 Then there were great people like C.N.R.Rao, and all of the people joined, they inculcate a great tendency to develop eye service for this thing, mainly with two USPs.
 One is the inculcation of research at the graduate level, which is a really very good point.